dfinity/nns-dapp/HACKING.md

 ```
 - In the `./frontend/` folder, first run `npm ci` and then `npm run dev` to serve the application

+With this setup, you can work on the frontend code without building the
+nns-dapp canister.
+But it will not use the local rust code for the canister.

 Once you have a running replica with nns installed and a fixed
 `./frontend/.env` file, don't have to take all the steps every time.